 In addition, Mr. Bilsborrow was appointed co-lead class counsel to represent a proposed class of property owners and individuals exposed to PFOA in Hoosick Falls, New York.
 In February 2022, the court granted final approval to a partial class settlement valued at $65.25 million.
 This settlement provided cash payments to owners and renters of property, and established a 10-year medical monitoring program that is now ongoing.

-Among his more prominent cases, Mr. Bilsborrow participated extensively in the multidistrict litigation brought by us and other firms against BP, the United Kingdom-based petroleum giant responsible for the devastating 2010 Gulf of Mexico oil spill.
-In that action, Mr. Bilsborrow served as the second-chair attorney to our Robin Greenwald, who was a member of the Plaintiffs’ Steering Committee.
-Mr. Bilsborrow worked closely with the Phase One trial team which ultimately secured a judicial finding that BP acted with gross negligence in causing the oil spill.
-Mr. Bilsborrow also served on the Medical Benefits Settlement team which negotiated a commitment on the part of BP to provide compensation and preventive treatments to Gulf Coast shoreline residents and to workers involved in the spill cleanup.
+Environmental litigation makes up a significant portion of Mr. Bilsborrow’s work.
+Mr. Bilsborrow participated extensively in the multidistrict litigation brought by Weitz & Luxenberg and other firms against BP, the United Kingdom-based petroleum giant responsible for the devastating 2010 Gulf of Mexico oil spill.
+Mr. Bilsborrow served as the second-chair attorney to our Robin Greenwald, who was a member of the Plaintiffs’ Steering Committee.
+Mr. Bilsborrow worked closely with the Phase One trial team that ultimately secured a judicial finding that BP acted with gross negligence in causing the oil spill.
+Mr. Bilsborrow also served on the Medical Benefits Settlement team that negotiated a commitment on the part of BP to provide compensation and preventive treatments to Gulf Coast shoreline residents and to workers involved in the spill cleanup.
 Additionally, Mr. Bilsborrow was a member of the appeals team that successfully defended the economic portion of the BP settlement all the way to the U.S. Supreme Court.

 James Bilsborrow will be happy to review your case.